Server API

 }

-Unless stated otherwise, if there are Setting
+Unless stated otherwise, if there are Setting objects of the same name in a

-object, then from those Setting
+Settings object, then from those Setting objects the last Setting object

-is recognized by the SocksServer
+is recognized by the SocksServer.

 The Configuration Object